-The GTD 2012 WebGL Globe is an interactive geographic visualization, currently in beta, that plots the location and frequency of terrorist attacks worldwide.
+The updated GTD WebGL Globe is an interactive geographic visualization, currently in beta, that plots the location and frequency of yearly terrorist attacks worldwide from 1970-2013.
 It was developed by START using the WebGL Globe open platform created by the Google Data Arts Team.
+Automated geocoding from the OpenCage Geocoder supplements the geocoding available in the public dataset.

-The GTD 2012 World Map displays the concentration and intensity (combining fatalities and injuries) of terrorist attacks that occurred worldwide in 2012.
+Updated for 2013, the GTD 2013 World Map displays the concentration and intensity (combining fatalities and injuries) of terrorist attacks that occurred worldwide.

-The GTD Data Rivers is an interactive visual exploratory tool that allows users to investigate temporal trends in terrorism in the Global Terrorism Database (GTD).
-The GTD Data Rivers aggregates important variables from the database and visualizes them as a comprehensible stack chart.
+The GTD Data Rivers 2.0 application is an interactive visualization tool that allows users to explore patterns of terrorism in the Global Terrorism Database (GTD).
+The GTD Data Rivers aggregates information from the database and displays relative temporal trends as a stack chart.

 Thousands of researchers, analysts, policy-makers, and students use the GTD every day.
 In an effort to better understand the strengths and limitations of the GTD in practice, START would like to learn more about how the GTD informs your work.
 While we always welcome feedback on the database from users, we now invite you to let us know more about your responsibilities and how the GTD has been helpful to your efforts to better understand the causes and consequences of terrorism.